Development/Production - Northrop F-5E - Tiger

 Northrop F-5E airframe

 The new clearance was given in the assumption

 of 85 percent of flights in air-combat and 15% for ground-attack missions.

 A great number of Freedom Fighters and Tigers built between 1968 and 1989 ewre

 still in use with many Air Forces.
 This dictated the necessity to

-enhance the structural integrity of the airframes.
+maintain and enhance the structural integrity of the airframes.

 Grumman was selected in 1995 to manufacture 14 new wings, upper and

 lower cockpit/dorsal longerons, fuselage bulkheads and other parts for